singingwolfboy/netlify-home/_posts/2016-01-13-a-step-by-step-sculpin-on-netlify.md

 ***Please note that this guide assumes you have git installed, as well as a recent PHP version 5 or up with command line interface and cURL libraries !!!***

-For example to install PHP5 with the command line interface and the cURL libraries on Linux Ubuntu you would use the following commands from a terminal window:
+For example to install PHP5 with the command line interface and the cURL libraries on Linux Ubuntu, as required by Sculpin, you would use the following commands from a terminal window:

 ```
 sudo apt-get update